dainst/idai-field/config/README.md

 The client uses one directory to store and manage all its media files.

+* when omitted, image files are stored folder `idai-field-client/mediastore` under the OS app data path ** %APPDATA% on Windows
+** $XDG_CONFIG_HOME or ~/.config on Linux
+** ~/Library/Application Support on macOS
-* must be an absolute path on the local file system.
+* this can be overwritten by setting the mediastorepath to an absolute path in the config

 ### environment